META II

 Meta II programs are compiled into an interpreted byte code language.
 VALGOL and SMALGOL compilers illustrating its capabilities were written in the META II language, VALGOL is a simple algebraic language designed for the purpose of illustrating META II.
 SMALGOL was a fairly large subset of ALGOL 60.

 Notation

 META II was first written in META I, a hand-compiled version of META II.
 The history is unclear as to whether META I was a full implementation of META II or a required subset of the META II language required to compile the full META II compiler.

-In its documentation, META II is described as resembling BNF, which today is explained as a production grammar.
+In its documentation, META II is described as resembling Backus–Naur form (BNF), which today is explained as a production grammar.
 META II is an analytical grammar.
-In the TREE-META document these languages were described as reductive grammars.
+In the TREE-META document, these languages were described as reductive grammars.

 For example, in BNF, an arithmetic expression may be defined as: